kalenwallin/hudl-take-home-test/readme.md

 However, starting up and tearing down a browser per test method is computationally expensive and tacks on a lot of time to testing.

-Since we have no data changes that will affect state, we don't need to worry about resetting the WebDriver instance.
-To bypass this, set all fixture scopes to `class`.
+Since logging in is the only data change that will affect state, we just have to log out to avoid resetting the WebDriver instance. **To leverage this, set all fixture scopes to `class`.**

 ```python
 @pytest.fixture(scope="class")